 An exception is made for values between the <COMMENT> and </COMMENT> tags, which may be in any case desired by the user.

-constructing an ndm/xml instance
+Constructing an NDM/XML Instance

 Overview

 This section provides more detailed instructions for the user on how to create an XML message based on one of the ASCII-text KVN-formatted messages described in references [4]–[8].
+In particular, with the current exception of the Attitude Data Messages (reference [4]), the instructions for creating XML formatted messages are described in references [5]–[8].

 XML VERSION